 New Shepard is a rocket manufactured by Blue Origin for space tourism.
 The rocket is designed to take passengers into suborbital space inside of a crew capsule.
-The capsule features six large observation windows, which Blue Origin says are the largest ever constructed for a spacecraft.
+The capsule features six large observation windows, one per seat.

-New Shepard is fully reusable and as of April 2018, it has made seven test launches.
+New Shepard is fully reusable and as of June 2021, it has made 15 uncrewed test launches.
 In November 2015, it was the first reusable rocket to successfully make a soft landing on the ground, beating out the more famous SpaceX Falcon 9 booster by several weeks.

 Blue Origin was founded by entrepreneur Jeff Bezos, who made his fortune with Amazon.
 Bezos also purchased the Washington Post in 2013.
-Forbes magazine ranked him as the richest person in the world in March 2018, with a net worth of $112 billion.
+Forbes magazine has ranked him as the richest person in the world for several years running; as of July 2021, the publication estimates his net worth at a little more than $200 billion.

 Rocket height: 60 feet (18 meters)